onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 https://www.imdb.com/title/tt0172495/quotes/?item=qt0404418&ref_=ext_shr_lnk

 "Come to terms with death.
 Thereafter anything is possible." - Sheldon Solomon

+perhaps with this script I wrote my own eulogy

 if someone rereads all my notes and sit with them for some time they'd be able to see at least 70-80% of what I see - ALL unique ideas I've ever had or important quotes are in the notes.
 And some needs to be removed - there's a lot of duplication and even some I'd change now in hindsight, but most of it is good.
 But hopefully noone would have to dig through them and I'd just be able to finish the book in the next 1-2 years undisturbed.